 There are many benefits to investing in HMO property, with the obvious one being the increase in rental yields over single-let properties.

-According to findings by GVA Redilco, HMO properties produced the highest yields in the first half of 2018 for the property investment sector at 7.1%.
-When comparing this against the average yield across all property types of 5.8%, the financial benefits are clear.
+According to recent findings, HMO properties produced the highest yields in the first half of 2019 for the property investment sector at 6.3 percent.
+When comparing this against the average rental yield of 3.5 percent as of April 2020, the financial benefits are clear.

 In addition to the increase in yield, a HMO reduces risk through a spread of income.
 When compared to a single let property with one source of income, the significance of this becomes clear.
 If your sole tenant doesn’t make a payment or simply moves out, the entirety of your income from the property is on hold.